A flat screen TV stand with its own mount is a good choice for many people. They can also be known as TV mount stands or floating mount stands.

 This type of stand enables you to 'hang' your TV in a similar way to using a TV wall mount.
 But, it allows much more flexibility when it comes to perfectly positioning the screen - or even moving it completely.

-But here we will look at TV mount stands and discuss the pros and cons of this type.
+But here I will look at TV mount stands and discuss the pros and cons of this type.

-They have brackets which allow you to hang your flat screen TV from a central pole - very similar to attaching the TV to a wall.
+They have brackets that allow you to hang your flat screen TV from a central pole - very similar to attaching the TV to a wall.

 Although, it might not be right for you if you don't like the look of your equipment on open shelves.